desmos-labs/desmos-contracts/docs/architecture/adr-004-tips-contract.md

 The tips tracking should be limited to a maximum tracked record number that helps to keep the contract storage as small as possible.
 Also, it doesn't make much sense to store all the tips record that a user received because each one of them will most likely check only the latest received.
-Additionally, the contract allows its admin to set a fee that users has to pay in order to be allowed to send a tip.
-This fee, if not set, is equal to zero.
+Additionally, the contract allows its admin to set a fee that users have to pay in order to be allowed to send a tip.
+This fee, if not set, defaults to zero.

 ## Specifications
 Here below the specifications for the contract's messages: